Sombra-1/zoom-copilot/README.md

 # Zoom Co-Pilot
+Beta — still being tested, bugs may exist.
+If you find one, please open an issue and I'll fix it.

 Real-time AI assistant for Zoom, Teams, and Google Meet.
 Listens to your meeting audio, transcribes it, and gives you AI-generated replies — all in a floating overlay that's invisible to screen share.